-NATO chief urges members to provide Ukraine with long-term military help
+NATO agrees to work on long-term military support for Ukraine

 Russia accused NATO of returning to a Cold War mindset.

-Foreign Ministry spokesperson Maria Zakharova said, “In relations with Russia, the bloc has returned to Cold War setting.”
+Russian Ministry of Foreign Affairs spokesperson Maria Zakharova said, “In relations with Russia, the bloc has returned to Cold War setting.”

 She said NATO has no place in the “multipolar world” that Moscow says it seeks to build to end US dominance, but that it remains the focus of Russian attention.